red6/dmn-check/README.md

 - has only one leaf node (i.e. exactly one node determines the output)
 - has no (self-) loops

-In the following example decision table `Dish` has `Season` and `How many guests` as inputs, but instead of the input `Season` there is an input `Lunar phase` connected to the decision table.
+In the following example, decision table `Dish` has `Season` and `How many guests` as inputs, but instead of the input `Season` there is an input `Lunar phase` connected to the decision table.

                            ┌──────────┐